Characters: Courage The Cowardly Dog Minor Recurring Characters

 - Mad Scientist: He has created the Mecha-Courage robot, and also potions that can turn people into flies or buffalo.

-- Smarter Then He Looks: He's actually quite smart when you think that he was able to build things like Mecha-Courage or create magic potions (even if at first he failed at making what he wanted: a water buffalo).
+- Smarter Than You Look: He's actually quite smart when you think that he was able to build things like Mecha-Courage or create magic potions (even if at first he failed at making what he wanted: a water buffalo).
 He was also a former student of the "Perfect" Teacher.

 Voiced by: Paul SchoefflerNowhere's resident doctor.
 Not very reliable.

 - Absent-Minded Professor: More specifically, an absent-minded doctor.

 - Back-Alley Doctor: Lampshaded by Eustace.Eustace: That darn doctor doesn't know what he's doing!